pydata/patsy/doc/categorical-coding.rst

    l = ["a3", "a2", "a1"]
    dmatrix("C(a, levels=l)", data)

 But the default coding is just that -- a default.
-The most common alternative is to use one of the other built-in coding schemes, like orthogonal polynomial coding:
+The easiest alternative is to use one of the other built-in coding schemes, like orthogonal polynomial coding: